USCIS Signature Rule Takes Effect July 10, 2026: Why You Need an Immigration Lawyer in Allentown PA Before You File

-If you have a USCIS application sitting on your desk waiting to be signed, or a stack of forms you have not yet mailed, the way you sign them is about to matter more than ever.
+If you have a USCIS application sitting on your kitchen table waiting to be signed, or a stack of forms you have not yet mailed, the way you sign them is about to matter more than it ever has.
 On May 11, 2026, the Department of Homeland Security published an interim final rule that overhauls the signature requirements for every immigration benefit request filed with U.S. Citizenship and Immigration Services.
 Beginning July 10, 2026, USCIS will reject or deny any filing that uses a typed signature, a stamped signature, a forged signature, or a digitally pasted signature, with no chance to correct the deficiency and no refund of the filing fee.
-Anyone in Pennsylvania, New Jersey, or New York who is preparing a filing for themselves, a family member, or an employee needs to understand what counts as a valid signature under the new rule and how to avoid losing thousands of dollars to a paperwork mistake.
+If you have been searching for an "immigration lawyer near me" because you sense the paperwork is getting more complicated, you are not wrong, and the most important thing you can do right now is talk to an immigration lawyer in Allentown PA before your package leaves your hands.

 What the New USCIS Signature Rule Actually Requires